sassoftware/esp-studio-examples/Basic/lua-parse/README.md

 ### Use Case
 Typically, sensor data streams into SAS Event Stream Processing within a JSON opaque string that is streamed over a message broker such as RabbitMQ.
 You can set up a Lua window to parse the opaque string and use the data to generate events.

-In this example, simulated sensor data from a train (speed, location, car ID and date) within an opaque JSON string is received from RabbitMQ.
+In this example, simulated sensor data from a train (speed, location, car ID, and date) within an opaque JSON string is received from RabbitMQ.
 The project transforms this data into multiple events.
 Specifically, the project does the following:

 1. Configures a message broker to receive the JSON objects.
 2. Sends the JSON object via ```opaquestring``` to a Lua window for processing.